For

 still be active, so if you have any questions let me know.

-And I'd like to encourage younger people to get into the
+I'd like to encourage younger people to get into the

 flute repair field, there is a lot of need for good people